Skip to main content

 S&P 500

-A stock market index tracking 500 of the largest US publicly traded companies, widely regarded as the best single gauge of US large-cap stock market performance.
+A stock market index tracking 500 of the largest US public companies—widely considered the single best gauge of how US large-cap stocks are performing.

-The S&P 500 is the most widely followed stock market benchmark in the world.
-Maintained by S&P Dow Jones Indices, it includes 500 leading US companies weighted by market capitalization, representing approximately 80% of the total US stock market value.
+If you only follow one number in investing, the S&P 500 is probably it.
+Maintained by S&P Dow Jones Indices, it covers 500 leading US companies weighted by market capitalization and represents roughly 80% of the total US stock market's value.

-Companies in the S&P 500 are selected by a committee based on market cap ($18B+ minimum), profitability, liquidity, and sector representation.
-The index is market-cap weighted, meaning the largest companies have the most influence.
-As of recent years, the top 10 stocks (mostly tech) represent over 30% of the index.
+Getting into the S&P 500 isn't automatic—a committee selects companies based on market cap ($18B+ minimum), profitability, liquidity, and sector representation.
+Because the index is market-cap weighted, the biggest companies carry the most influence.
+In recent years, the top 10 stocks (mostly tech) have accounted for over 30% of the entire index.

-The S&P 500's historical performance is the most cited benchmark in investing.
-Since 1957, it has returned approximately 10.5% annually including dividends, or about 7-8% after inflation.
-This long-term track record is why index fund pioneer John Bogle advocated simply buying and holding the S&P 500.
+The S&P 500's track record is the most cited benchmark in all of investing.
+Since 1957, it has returned ~10.5% annually including dividends—or ~7-8% after inflation.
+This long-term performance is exactly why index fund pioneer John Bogle spent his career telling people to just buy and hold the S&P 500.

-Most actively managed funds compare their performance to the S&P 500, and most fail to beat it over long periods.
-This reality fueled the index investing revolution — why pay a fund manager 1%+ per year when a 0.03% S&P 500 index fund is likely to outperform them?
+Here's a stat that drives the point home: most actively managed funds compare themselves to the S&P 500, and most of them fail to beat it over long periods.
+This reality sparked the index investing revolution—why pay a fund manager 1%+ per year when a 0.03% S&P 500 index fund will likely outperform them?

-For international investors, the S&P 500's heavy technology weighting and US-centric composition means it doesn't represent the global economy.
-A truly diversified portfolio adds international stocks (MSCI EAFE, emerging markets) alongside the S&P 500.
+One thing to keep in mind: the S&P 500's heavy tech weighting and US-only focus means it doesn't represent the global economy.
+A truly diversified portfolio adds international stocks (like MSCI EAFE and emerging market funds) alongside your S&P 500 holdings.

 Frequently Asked Questions